-- 1. manages capital contributions or commitments of \$100 million or more, at least \$75 million of which has been contributed or committed by persons that are not participating members; - 2. manages capital contributions or commitments of \$25 million or more, at least 75% of which has been contributed or committed by persons that are not participating members; - 3. is an insurance company as defined in Section 2(a)(13) of the Securities Act or is a foreign insurance company that has been granted an exemption under this Rule; or - 4. is a bank as defined in Section 3(a)(6) of the Act or is a foreign bank that has been granted an exemption under this Rule; and
+- manages capital contributions or commitments of \$100 million or more, at least million of which has been contributed or committed by persons that are not participating members; - 2. manages capital contributions or commitments of \$25 million or more, at least 75% of which has been contributed or committed by persons that are not participating members;

-- b. is a separate and distinct legal person from any member and is not registered as a broker/dealer; - c. makes investments or loans subject to the evaluation of individuals who have a contractual or fiduciary duty to select investments and loans based on the risks and rewards to the entity and not based on opportunities for the member to earn investment banking revenues; - d. does not participate directly in investment banking fees received by any participating member for underwriting public offerings; and - e. has been primarily engaged in the business of making investments in or loans to other companies; and - (ii) the total amount of securities received by all entities related to each member does not exceed 10% of the total number of the issuer's equity securities outstanding calculated immediately prior to the investment. - (B) Investments In and Loans to Certain Issuers Securities of the issuer purchased in a private placement or received as compensation for a loan or credit facility before the required filing date of the public offering pursuant to subparagraph (b)(4) above by certain entities if:
+- 3. is an insurance company as defined in Section 2(a)(13) of the Securities Act or is a foreign insurance company that has been granted an exemption under this Rule; or 4. is a bank as defined in Section 3(a)(6) of the Act or is a foreign bank that has been granted an exemption under this Rule; and - b. is a separate and distinct legal person from any member and is not registered as a broker/dealer; - c. makes investments or loans subject to the evaluation of individuals who have a contractual or fiduciary duty to select investments and loans based on the risks and rewards to the entity and not based on opportunities for the member to earn investment banking revenues; - d. does not participate directly in investment banking fees received by any participating member for underwriting public offerings; and - e. has been primarily engaged in the business of making investments in or loans to other companies; and - (ii) the total amount of securities received by all entities related to each member do not exceed 10% of the issuer's total equity securities, calculated immediately following the transaction. - (B) Investments In and Loans to Certain Issuers Securities of the issuer purchased in a private placement or received as compensation for a loan or credit facility before the required filing date of the public offering pursuant to subparagraph (b)(4) above by certain entities if: